Therapy that helps you work with what you avoid

 I work with adults who feel stuck in cycles of anxiety, avoidance or self-criticism, especially when those patterns trace back to earlier emotional wounds.

 Most people arrive at therapy because something in their life has stopped working.
 A feeling they can’t shake.
 A pattern they can’t break.
-A version of themselves they no longer want to carry.
+A version of themselves they no longer want to carry, or be stuck in.

 How we work together in therapy